microsoft/AzureTRE/docs/using-tre/index.md

-# Using TRE for Research
+# Using the Azure TRE

 This documentation part will cover how to use AzureTRE, extend it with your custom images and deploy it.